johndpope/sounderfeit/README.md

 Software theoretically cross-platform but only tested on Ubuntu 17.04.

+(A Mac OS X port is in progress on the "osx" branch, it works but is not yet merged so feel free to try it.)

 # Demo

 A demo of the user interface and description of the idea and results